pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Exploration.md

 Principal Component Analysis (PCA) measures the variance of the data along different directions in the feature space.
 The ordered list of variances, also known as the singular values, can inform about multicolinearity in our data.
 This list contains non-negative numbers.
 When the numbers are roughly uniform, the data has very few multicolinearities.
 However, when the opposite is true, the magnitude of the top values will dominate the rest.
 In order to avoid issues related to different scales, the individual features are standardized to have mean 0 and standard deviation 1 before applying PCA.

+To create the analysis for PCA, choose **Multicollinearity** for Analysis type and choose **Principal component analysis** for Analysis.

 As per the above rule, it is evident the numbers (variances) are not uniform hence confirming that the data has multicolinearies to fix.
 This has already been confirmed by our previous analysis.